yastn/yastn/docs/source/theory/fpeps/basics.rst

 The exact contraction of a PEPS is exponentially hard and one has to use efficient approximate contraction schemes.
-One of the state-of-the-art for calculating expectation values in the case of PEPS employs the Corner Transfer Matrix Renormalization Group (CTMRG) [11] idea.
-It iteratively finds the environment of each unique tensor in the lattice, representing the rest of the lattice in the form of four corner tensors and four edge tensors, for further description see :ref:`CTMRG<fpeps/environments:Corner transfer matrix renormalization group (CTMRG) algorithm>`.
+One of the state-of-the-art for calculating expectation values in the case of PEPS employs the Corner Transfer Matrix Renormalization Group (CTMRG) [11,12,13].
+It iteratively finds the environment of each unique tensor in the lattice, representing the rest of the lattice in the form of four corner tensors and four edge tensors, for further description see :ref:`CTMRG<fpeps/environments:Corner transfer matrix renormalization group (CTMRG)>`.
 They are used to calculate the expectation values by contracting tensors--- with operators of interest acting on physical legs---and their environments.